-The Audit Committee reviews with management and the Company's external auditors the ongoing sufficiency and integrity of the Company's internal control, financial reporting and management information systems.
+The Audit Committee reviews with management and the Company's external auditors the ongoing sufficiency and integrity of the Company's internal control, financial reporting, and management information systems.

 The Board has considered the relationship and status of each director.
-As of the date hereof, the Board currently consists of five (5) directors of which four (4) are independent.
+As of the date hereof, the Board currently consists of four (4) directors of which three (3) are independent.
 Messrs.
-Bruington, Kelafant, Marole, and Scowcroft do not have any material business relationships with the Company and are therefore considered independent under the Governance Guidelines and otherwise independent under the National Instrument 52-110, Audit Committees (NI52-110) for the purpose of sitting on the Company's Audit Committee.
-Mr. Bruchs is not independent in that he provided services to the Company for remuneration or compensation in 2023.
+Kelafant, Marole and Mogegeh do not have any material business relationships with the Company and are therefore considered independent under the Governance Guidelines and otherwise independent under the National Instrument 52-110, Audit Committees (NI52-110) for the purpose of sitting on the Company's Audit Committee.